Rachit-Pal/GogoanimeAPI/README.md

 ## NEW API (v2) 🎉
 I'm currently working on a new api with new functionalities and features.
 This api is split into two parts.
-The first part is the [main api](https://github.com/consumet/consumet-api) and the second part is the [extensions nodejs package](https://github.com/consumet/extensions) which will be used to extend the functionality of the main api.
+The first part is the [main api](https://github.com/consumet/consumet-api) and the second part is the [consumet.ts nodejs package](https://github.com/consumet/consumet.ts) which will be used to extend the functionality of the main api.

 ### What's new?
 - [x] can now add any anime site to the api.
 Currently, there are only 2 sites: [gogoanime](https://gogoanime.gg/) and [animepahe](https://animepahe.com/).
 (Your contribution is needed!)